Skip to main content

 LiveAgent is a customer service tool that focuses on live chat.
 It includes features like a real-time typing view, customer service website monitoring for chat engagement, and proactive chat invitations based on active agents and their availability.
 LiveAgent’s universal inbox collects help requests and routes them to specific agents.

 Along with its chat tool, its help desk has built-in call center software with inbound and outbound capabilities, a ticketing system, a knowledge base, and reporting and analytics tools.
-Businesses can make call recordings, establish IVR flows, and monitor activity in real time.
+Businesses can record calls, establish IVR flows, and monitor activity in real time.
 Customers can make callback requests instead of waiting on hold without losing their place in the queue.

 Users can configure LiveAgent’s workflow automation tools with its Rules feature.
 Rules can automate routing, tagging, and ticket resolutions.
 LiveAgent is also customizable with a library of integrations to connect with third-party tools.